MP Jeneroux joins Prime Minister Carney on an Important Trade Mission to India, Australia & Japan

 • Education and culture: New initiatives including university partnerships, scholarships, student and faculty exchanges, and programs to deepen people-to-people ties.

-This mission will help Canada diversify trade, attract investment, and create more high-quality jobs while strengthening connections with a key global partners.
+This mission will help Canada diversify trade, attract investment, and create more high-quality jobs while strengthening connections with a key global partner.